aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 habitat characteristics, showing instead very generalist habitat preferences.
 This is not surprising, given that these organisms live in small, fluctuation-prone habitats.
 As a group, predatory invertebrates in bromeliads do not show more sensitivity to bromeliad size or drought than other invertebrates  [@Amundrud2015].
 The co-occurrence of predator species within bromeliads suggests that antagonistic interactions among predators do not limit species distributions.
-Additionally, it appears that predator species are able to co-occur in many different combinations, creating a range of phylogenetic diversities found within bromeliads.
+Additionally, it appears that predator species are able to co-occur in many different combinations, creating a range of phylogenetic diversities within bromeliads.
 This suggests that the range of phylogenetic diversity we tested in our experiment was realistic.

 ### Phylogenetic distance and similarity in diet

 We observed a negative relationship between phylogenetic distance and overlap in diet as measured by laboratory feeding trials.
 This suggests that there is a phylogenetic signal to predator feeding traits.
-For example, damselflies are visual predators which engulf prey whole using specialized mouthparts; they are gape-limited and cannot eat prey that are too large.
+For example, damselflies are visual predators that engulf prey whole using specialized mouthparts; they are gape-limited and cannot eat prey that are too large.
 Leeches, in contrast, lack eyes but are able to pierce prey and consume them without swallowing.
-Damselflies showed a much stronger preference for culicid larvae than did leeches, while leeches were slightly more able to kill and consume scirtids.
+Damselflies showed a much stronger preference for culicid larvae than did leeches, whereas leeches were slightly better able to kill and consume scirtids.
 Culicid larvae are free swimming in the water column, and are therefore easily captured by engulfing predators, whereas scirtid larvae crawl on surfaces and are difficult to remove.
-Although in this study such feeding traits are phylogenetically structures, in other studies functional traits can be more important than phylogeny *per se* to a predator's diet: Moody [-@Moody1993] found that unrelated decapod species which were morphologically similar were also functionally similar.
+Although in this study such feeding traits are phylogenetically structured, in other studies functional traits can be more important than phylogeny *per se* to a predator's diet: Moody [-@Moody1993] found that unrelated decapod species which were morphologically similar were also functionally similar.
 Similarly, Rezende et al. [-@Rezende2009] found that both body size and